mathybit/mathybit.github.io/_posts/2018-10-20-adversarial-neural-crypto.md

 title:  "Adversarial Neural Cryptography"
 date:   2018-10-20 00:00:00
 img: crypto_adv_logo.png
-description: In 2016, researchers from Google Brain published a paper showing how neural networks can learn symmetric encryption to protect information from other AI adversaries
+description: In 2016, researchers from Google Brain published a paper showing how neural networks can learn symmetric encryption to protect information from other AI attackers.

 cs: 0
 ai: 1